hyperledger/aries-rfcs/concepts/0074-didcomm-best-practices/README.md

 ## Status
 - Status: [PROPOSED](/README.md#rfc-lifecycle)
-- Status Date: (date of last status change)
+- Status Date: 2019-06-10
 - Status Note: This captures some tribal knowledge from the Indy community.
 However, it is by no means uniformly accepted inside that group, and it has never been shared in a larger context.
-Therefore, the RFC is currently fodder for discussion and is not normative yet.
+Therefore, the RFC is currently fodder for discussion.

 ## Summary